chinapedia/wikipedia.abstract.en/Page/American_Civil_War.md

 Conquest of Virginia

-William-Tecumseh-Sherman.jpg At the beginning of 1864, Lincoln made Grant commander of all Union armies.
+At the beginning of 1864, Lincoln made Grant commander of all Union armies.
 Grant made his headquarters with the Army of the Potomac, and put Maj.
 Gen. William Tecumseh Sherman in command of most of the western armies.
 Grant understood the concept of total war and believed, along with Lincoln and Sherman, that only the utter defeat of Confederate forces and their economic base would end the war.[94]
 This was total war not in killing civilians but rather in taking provisions and forage and destroying homes, farms, and railroads, that Grant said "would otherwise have gone to the support of secession and rebellion.
 This policy I believe exercised a material influence in hastening the end."[95]
 Grant devised a coordinated strategy that would strike at the entire Confederacy from multiple directions.
 Generals George Meade and Benjamin Butler were ordered to move against Lee near Richmond, General Franz Sigel (and later Philip Sheridan) were to attack the Shenandoah Valley, General Sherman was to capture Atlanta and march to the sea (the Atlantic Ocean), Generals George Crook and William W. Averell were to operate against railroad supply lines in West Virginia, and Maj.
-Gen. Nathaniel P. Banks was to capture Mobile, Alabama.[96]
-EwellsDeadSpotsylvania1864crop01.jpg's May 1864 attack at Spotsylvania—delayed Grant's advance on Richmond in the Overland Campaign.]]
+Gen. Nathaniel P. Banks was to capture Mobile, Alabama.[96] 's May 1864 attack at Spotsylvania—delayed Grant's advance on Richmond in the Overland Campaign.]]

 Grant's Overland Campaign

 Grant's army set out on the Overland Campaign with the goal of drawing Lee into a defense of Richmond, where they would attempt to pin down and destroy the Confederate army.
 The Union army first attempted to maneuver past Lee and fought several battles, notably at the Wilderness, Spotsylvania, and Cold Harbor.
 These battles resulted in heavy losses on both sides, and forced Lee's Confederates to fall back repeatedly.
 At the Battle of Yellow Tavern, the Confederates lost Jeb Stuart.

 An attempt to outflank Lee from the south failed under Butler, who was trapped inside the Bermuda Hundred river bend.
 Each battle resulted in setbacks for the Union that mirrored what they had suffered under prior generals, though unlike those prior generals, Grant fought on rather than retreat.
 Grant was tenacious and kept pressing Lee's Army of Northern Virginia back to Richmond.
 While Lee was preparing for an attack on Richmond, Grant unexpectedly turned south to cross the James River and began the protracted Siege of Petersburg, where the two armies engaged in trench warfare for over nine months.
-Philip_Sheridan_1-restored.jpg

 Sheridan's Valley Campaign